zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/Title.png)

 ## Introduction
-In this lab you will use your Oracle Cloud Trial Account, create ssh key pairs, login into your Trial, create a VCN (Virtual Compute Network), create a new compute instance and install docker / git into the instance.
+In this lab you will create ssh key pairs, login into your Trial, create a VCN (Virtual Compute Network), create a new compute instance and install docker / git into the instance.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.